Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 We all want what is best for our children and family, especially when it involves the food we consume.

-Here are a few ways we can make our daily intake a little healthier.
+Here are a few ways we can make our day a little healthier

-• Sugar swaps for kids-making 1 or 2 every day swaps can really reduce the amount of sugar our children are eating.
+• Making one or two everyday swaps can reduce the amount of sugar children are eating.

 • Make your own meals so you can control the amount of salt.
 Pick products such as reduced sugar and salt baked beans.

-• Remember to give them their 5 A Day fruit and veg.
-Fresh, frozen, canned dried and juiced all count!
+• Remember to give them their ‘five a day’ fruit and veg.
+Fresh, frozen, canned, dried, and juiced all count.

-There are handy apps available to encourage us with smart food choices such as:
+There are handy apps available to encourage us with smart food choices:

 ChatHealth Logo